Phased Return-to-Work for Employees

 As always, I want to stress that if you are immunocompromised or caring for someone who is or have other health care issues that would place you at risk, you will have the option to continue to work from home if your work can be done remotely.
 The same is true, of course, for anyone who has, or may have been exposed to, COVID-19.

 I’d like to thank Corinne Lengsfeld, interim provost and executive vice chancellor, for leading an excellent and informative digital town hall on Wednesday.
-I’d also like to thank Leslie Brunelli, senior vice chancellor for financial affairs, and Jerron Lowe, interim vice chancellor for Human Resources and Inclusive Excellence, for providing such useful information during the event.
+I’d also like to thank Leslie Brunelli, senior vice chancellor for financial affairs, and Jerron Lowe, interim Vice Chancellor of Human Resources, for providing such useful information during the event.
 The hour-long program, which drew more than 1,200 viewers, was recorded and can be viewed online here.